Union violence in the United States: Ironworkers Local 401, Philadelphia, 2015

-Although the violence, property destruction and arson had been going on for years, it intensified after the economic downturn of 2020–2021, as construction work became scarcer.
 In 2014, Ironworkers union members caused $500,000 in damage to the non-union construction site of a Quaker meetinghouse in Chestnut Hill.
 In another incident, Ironworkers beat nonunion workers outside a Toys-R-Us store with baseball bats.
 Some of the violence was directed at union construction sites staffed by other craft unions, such as the Carpenters Union, in an attempt to get the work for the Ironworkers.

 After an FBI investigation, federal prosecutors filed racketeering and arson charges against ten officers and members of Ironworkers Local 401.
 Eleven union members pled guilty to property destruction and arson against non-union construction sites, including the Chestnut Hill Quaker meetinghouse.
 Some of the repeat perpetrators said that they "jokingly" called themselves "'The Helpful Union Guys,' or 'T.H.U.G.S.'".
 Those who pled guilty testified that their crimes were at the direction of the Ironworkers Local's business manager, Joseph Dougherty.
 Dougherty was convicted in July 2018, and sentenced to 19 years in prison by a federal judge.